Oceania windfall: $30m development margin expected at new $90m Browns Bay project

-Listed retirement specialist Oceania Healthcare expects to book a massive one-off development margin of $30 million on a new North Shore project once sales are complete, according to its chief executive.
+Listed retirement specialist Oceania Healthcare expects to book a massive one-off development margin of $30 million on a new North Shore project once sales are complete, says its chief executive.

-In an indication of the listed retirement village sector's profitability, the business with properties valued at $1.4b has in the last few weeks opened The Sands at Browns Bay.
+In an indication of the listed retirement village sector's profitability, the business with properties valued at $1.4b has in the past few weeks opened The Sands at Browns Bay.

-That is a geographic area with a rapidly ageing demographic, high-priced homes, many with ocean views and potentially an appetite for retirement village living.
+That is an area with a rapidly ageing population, high-priced homes, many with ocean views, and potentially an appetite for retirement village living.

 Aspec Construction built the project.

-"The total cost to build Browns Bay was $60m and sales will be $90m," Gasparich said, adding that Auckland sector retirement village development margins were in the 30 per cent range compared to 10 per cent to 15 per cent elsewhere in New Zealand.
+"The total cost to build Browns Bay was $60m and sales will be $90m," Gasparich said, adding that Auckland retirement village development margins were in the 30 per cent range, compared to 10-15 per cent elsewhere in New Zealand.

-Jeremy Simpson, Forsyth Barr senior equity analyst, has visited The Sands and regarded the apartments and care suites as "at the premium end of the market".
+Jeremy Simpson, senior equity analyst at Forsyth Barr, has visited The Sands and regards the apartments and care suites as "at the premium end of the market".

-Asked about the one-off development margin, he said: "It's not a one-off because he [Gasparich] is going to get to resell them again when the next residents move in.
+Asked about the development margin, he said: "It's not a one-off because he [Gasparich] is going to get to resell them again when the next residents move in.
 The sector average is probably 20 to 25 per cent so 30 per cent is good.
 They've done a good job.
-It's a new model," he said referring to the sale of licenses to occupy care suites.
+It's a new model," he said, referring to the sale of licences to occupy care suites.

-Marketing of the finished project only started in May and people must be 70 or over to buy or 65 and over to get into a hospital-level care suite.
+Marketing of the finished project only started in May.
+Potential residents must be aged 70-plus to buy, or 65 and over to get into a hospital-level care suite.
 No dementia care is offered at the project designed by Peddle Thorp, nor a swimming pool.

 Sales and marketing general manager Jill Birch: "It was a choice of a carpark or a pool.
 Which do you think was more important?"